vmware/vic/tests/manual-test-cases/Group5-Functional-Tests/5-28-VICAdmin-Isolated.md

 ## Get Docker Personality Log
 1. Log in
 2. Docker Personality Log access is allowed and logs are downloaded

-## Get Container Logs
-1. Log in
-2. Container Log access is allowed and logs are downloaded

 ## Get VICAdmin Log
 1. Log in